List of San Francisco Giants managers

 McGraw's successor was Hall of Famer Bill Terry, who managed the team from the middle of the 1932 season until 1941.
 He won 823 games as the Giants' manager, fourth-most in Giants history, and won three National League championships, in 1933, 1936 and 1937, winning the World Series in 1933.
 Hall of Famers Mel Ott and Leo Durocher managed the team from 1942 through 1955.
 Durocher was the manager for the Giants' World Series championship in 1954.

 The Giants moved from New York to San Francisco in 1958, with Bill Rigney as their manager.
 They won their first National League championship in San Francisco under Alvin Dark in 1962 but lost the World Series that year.
 In their first 28 years in San Francisco, they had 14 managers (including two terms by Rigney).
 Since 1985, the Giants' managerial situation has been more stable.
 Roger Craig managed the team for more than seven seasons, from the middle of the 1985 season until 1992, including a National League championship in 1989.
 His successor, Dusty Baker, managed the team for ten years from 1993 through 2002, winning the National League championship in 2002.
 Baker has the third-highest win total of any Giants manager with 840.
 Felipe Alou replaced Baker in 2003 and managed the team until 2006.
 Bruce Bochy managed the team from the 2007 season through 2019, winning World Series championships in 2010, 2012, and 2014, and has the second-most wins among all Giants managers.

-Mutrie has the highest winning percentage of any Giants manager, with .605.
+Jim Mutrie has the highest winning percentage of any Giants manager, with .605.
 Heinie Smith has the lowest, with .156, although he managed just 32 games.
 The lowest winning percentage of any Giants manager who managed at least 100 games is .389, by Jim Davenport in 1985.